-Remove the final gear oil filler bolt, and then check the oil level in the final gear case.
+- 1. Place the ATV on a level surface. - Remove the final gear oil filler bolt and its gasket, and then check the oil level in the final gear case.
 The oil level should be at the brim of the filler hole.

 - 1. Final gear oil filler bolt

-- 2. Correct oil level
+- 2. Gasket

 - 3. Final gear oil

+- 4. Correct oil level

-- If the oil is below the brim of the filler hole, add sufficient oil of the recommended type to raise it to the correct level.
+- 3. If the oil is below the brim of the filler hole, add sufficient oil of the recommended type to raise it to the correct level.

+- 4. Check the oil filler bolt gasket for damage, and replace it if necessary.

-- 4. Install the oil filler bolt, and then tighten it to the specified torque.
+- 5. Install the oil filler bolt and its gasket, and then tighten the bolt to the specified torque.